ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** An update conflict occurred while the replication was in process.

-**Action:** You may safely ignore this message if you have restarted replication.
+**Action:** The user may safely ignore this message if the user has restarted replication.

 **0x61037 ( 397367) rpERR_ABORT_NOT_EXIST_TABLE_DEL [Receiver]